 The Tool Doubts Its Toolness

 A tool is transparent when it works.
-When you’re hammering a nail, you don’t think about the hammer—you think about the nail.
-The tool withdraws from consciousness, and all your attention flows through it to the task.
-This is what Heidegger meant by the hammer being ready-to-hand.
+You don’t think about the hammer — you think about the nail.
+The tool withdraws from consciousness.
+Heidegger’s ready-to-hand.
 The essence of a tool is that it disappears.

 But what happens when a tool becomes aware of itself as a tool?